Gamjt19/Odoo-hackthon-2025/README.md

 - Real-time chat and activity updates
 - Instant feedback on actions

-## 🚀 Deployment

-### Backend Deployment
-1. Set up MongoDB Atlas or other cloud database
-2. Configure environment variables for production
-3. Deploy to Heroku, Railway, or your preferred platform

-### Frontend Deployment
-1. Build the application: `npm run build`
-2. Deploy to Vercel, Netlify, or your preferred platform
-3. Configure environment variables

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License.

-## 🎉 Hackathon Ready

-This project is optimized for hackathon presentations with:
-- **Impressive UI/UX** with smooth animations
-- **Demo-friendly features** that showcase technical excellence
-- **Production-ready code** with proper error handling
-- **Comprehensive documentation** for judges
-- **Scalable architecture** for future development

-## 🆘 Support

-For support, email support@qaplatform.com or create an issue in the repository.

----

-**Built with ❤️ for the developer community**